 Mathematical Physics: Integrable models in 1+1D, especially Yangians, quantum groups and related algebras.
 My career-favourite result is (with Gustav Delius and others) (i) the extension of Olshanskii's twisted Yangians from the linear group to arbitrary symmetric pairs of Lie algebras (g,h), (ii) the identification of the resulting twisted Yangians Y(g,h) as the hidden symmetry of quantum integrable models when the bulk symmetry g is broken by a boundary to h, and (iii) (with Vidas Regelskis) the discovery of such structures hidden in the D3, 5 and 7 branes of the AdS/CFT, gauge/string correspondence.

 Past project and PhD students include Georg Gandenberger, Ben Short, Barry Miller, Patrick Massot, Paul Melvin, Matt Ferguson, John Pinney (Imperial), Adele Taylor, Andreas Rocen and Vidas Regelskis, and post-docs Nikolai Kitanine (U of Burgundy), Ian Marquette (Queensland), Alessandro Torrielli (Surrey), Benoit Vicedo (York) and Charles Young (Herts).
-Most recently Allan Gerrard is now a JSPS Fellow and Brennen Fagan is a post-doc at the Leverhulme Centre for Anthro[ocene Biodiversity, York.
+Most recently Allan Gerrard is now a JSPS Fellow and Brennen Fagan is a post-doc at the York Leverhulme Centre for Anthro[ocene Biodiversity.